Patent

 To obtain protection in other countries, you must file:

-- national patent applications in those countries;
+- national patents in those countries; or

-- or a European patent application or international patent application (PCT).
+- a European patent application; or

 Filing a European patent application